Synzvato/decentraleyes/README.md

 > **Note:** Decentraleyes is no silver bullet, but it does prevent a lot of websites from making you send these kinds of requests.
 Ultimately, you can make Decentraleyes block requests for any missing CDN resources, too.

+## Custom Resources

+You can set a folder path to a custom resource folder in Addon options menu.
+Place your versions of supported resources, complying with the sheme of bundeled resources (without .dec extension).
+See resources.js paths for currently supported resources and file names.
+Example: [YourFolder]/resources/jquery/3.2.1/jquery.min.js

 ## Roadmap

 Now that there's a solid, Mozilla approved, foundation, it's time to move forward.
 Mobility, extensibility (through support for community-powered resource packages), and usability, will be the main points of attention during this phase.